Pinatra/Pinatra/README.md

 <br>

-Pinatra is a PHP verison of [Sinatra](https://github.com/sinatra/sinatra): a DSL for quickly creating web applications in PHP with minimal effort.
+Pinatra is a PHP copy of [Sinatra](https://github.com/sinatra/sinatra): a DSL for quickly creating web applications in PHP with minimal effort.

-> Pinatra is still under initial developing.
+> Pinatra is still under the initial development.

 <br>